Robot Dog on Table

 Buy SoftBank stock

-Similar to Hyundai, you could invest in SoftBank Group (SFTBY) to get indirect exposure to Boston Dynamics.
+Similar to Hyundai, you could invest in SoftBank (SFTBY) to get indirect exposure to Boston Dynamics.

-SoftBank's market capitalization is $83.5 billion as of the time of writing.
-If we again assume a $2.5 billion valuation for Boston Dynamics, SoftBank's stake in it equates to 2.9% of its total business.
+That said, SoftBank has a market capitalization of $172 billion.
+Assuming a $5 billion valuation for Boston Dynamics, SoftBank's stake in it equates to 0.5% of its total business.

-Unlike Hyundai, it would be extremely difficult for Boston Dynamics to have a large impact on SoftBank's stock price unless it were to 25x, 50x, or 100x.
+Given this relatively small stake, Boston Dynamics will not have much of an effect on SoftBank's stock price unless it were to 25x, 50x, or 100x.

 Are there other robotics stocks to buy?

-If your interest is in robotics companies, here are four publicly traded companies for you to consider:
+If you're interested in investing in the robotics industry in general, here are four publicly traded companies you may want to consider:

 For a more diversified approach to investing in robots, you may be interested in these two ETFs: